2021 Taiwanese referendum

 A four-question referendum was held in Taiwan on 18 December 2021.
 The vote was originally scheduled to take place on 28 August 2021, but was postponed to December due to the COVID-19 pandemic.
 All four questions were popular initiatives.
-According to the Referendum Act, referendums can be held once every two years on the fourth Saturday of August and questions must gather a number of signatures equivalent to 1.5% of eligible voters (280,000) in order to qualify.
+According the Referendum Act as amended in 2019, referendums can be held once every two years on the fourth Saturday of August and questions must gather a number of signatures equivalent to 1.5% of eligible voters (280,000) in order to qualify.